Isospectrality of Margulis-Smilga spacetimes for irreducible representations of real split semisimple Lie groups: Algebraicity

-In this section we define the Margulis-Smilga invariants corresponding to a faithful irreducible representation of a real split connected semisimple Lie group with trivial center.
+In this subsection, we define the Margulis invariants corresponding to a faithful irreducible representation of a real split semisimple Lie group with trivial center.
 We also relate these invariants with the unit eigenspace projections introduced in the previous section.
+Henceforth, when there is no confusion, we will omit the subscript $\tR$ from $\sG\ltimes_\tR\sV$.
+We denote the affine action of $\GV$ on $\sV$ by $\tAf$ i.e. for any $(g,X)\in\GV$ and $Y\in\sV$ we have: